Marble Stain Removal

 Step 5: Remove and Clean

 Once the poultice has thoroughly dried, remove the plastic and clean away the leftover material.
 We recommend cleaning the area with The Marble Clinic’s R311 Spray Cleaner.
-Buff the surface with some paper towel.
+Buff the surface with some paper towel, cloth or sponge.

 If the stain is gone then your work is done!
 If you can still see some dark areas do not fret.
 Go back to the beginning and attempt the entire process again – some oil stains can take 3 or 4 applications to remove fully.
 If there is no improvement in the appearance of the stain it is possible you have made in error in judging the problem, or perhaps the stain is just too deep for do-it-yourself applications.
 If after 4 applications there is still staining present, it is time to call the professionals!